ryanezil/amqstreams-argocd/README.md

     $ argocd app create --help
     ```

-    The following CLI command will deploy the same application configuration that is defined above in the Application Manifest.
+    The following CLI command will deploy the same application configuration that is defined above in the Application Manifest example.

     ```bash
     $ argocd app create \